BrandonXu6106/obsidianpublish/content/thoughts/testimony.md

 - Receiving more credibility than they otherwise would have (credibility excess)
 - Receiving less credibility than they otherwise would have (credibility deficit)
   - E.g. speaker's accent -- indicating certain educational/class/regional background
-  - Although can be beneficial in some cases, see the [[Jestermaxxing]]
+  - Although can be beneficial in some cases, see the [[Jestermaxxing.md]]
 - Specifically, this is in the context of the _knower_ being wrongly judged in their capacity to be accurate
   - Injustice means it must be harmful but also wrongful
   - Injustice also carries a connotation of [intentionality](intentionality.md) to it: it is very hard to believe that one who accidentally misjudges another is committing an injustice against someone (personal belief of Fricker here)